kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 * collated reports from in-House User Research & Behavioural Science

 > ##### Example: Treatment Plan Best Practice Analysis
 > *For the purposes of a partnership as well as a grant we were required to track user adherence to medication administered both at home and at clinics.
 In order to do that we first had to lay a framework for users to add and track their medication and medical appointments in-app.
 This was prioritised as it was also an often requested feature from our users.
-By researching apps like Jasper the backend complexity of the project became apparent*
+By researching apps like Jasper the backend complexity of the project became apparent.*
 >
 > <iframe style="border: 1px solid white;" width="800" height="450" src="https://embed.figma.com/design/HX3mj9ddgNqlu3wOlYc6Ld/%F0%9F%94%97-Treatment-Plan-Best-Practice-Analysis?node-id=4038-83822&embed-host=share" allowfullscreen></iframe>